WHIMZIE QUILTZ AND MORE

 and include a copy of the e-mail invoice with your payment.

-caring for your quilt
+caring for your custom quilt

 Following these care instructions for your Whimzie quilt will leave you with a fabric keepsake to cherish for years to come.